What Are The Benefits of a Trained Dog?

 Because a trained dog is usually owned by a person or persons who are concerned about the welfare of animals and the rights of people to own them.

-Because a trained dog can be extolled as an example of why invasive, anti dog legislation is a failure and will only hurt the people who work to ensure their dogs’ safety and welfare and the safety and welfare of their community.
+A trained dog can be extolled as an example of why invasive, anti dog legislation is a failure and will only hurt the people who work to ensure their dogs’ safety and welfare and the safety and welfare of their community.

 Because an UN-trained dog is usually a nightmare, and is the harbinger of restrictions for the trained dogs, who deserve better.